 - (1) Audit Fees are for professional services rendered for the audit of our annual financial statements and review of financial statements included in our Form 10-Q or services that are normally provided by the accountant in connection with statutory and regulatory filings or engagements. - (2) Audit Related Fees are for assurance and related services that are reasonably related to the performance of the audit or review of our financial statements and are not included in Audit Fees.
-No such services were rendered during 2022 or 2021. - (3) Tax Fees are for professional services for tax compliance, tax advice, and tax planning.
-No such services were rendered during 2022 or 2021. - (4) All Other Fees are for products and services other than the services reported above.
-No such services were rendered during 2022 or 2021.
+No such services were rendered during the period. - (3) Tax Fees are for professional services for tax compliance, tax advice, and tax planning.
+No such services were rendered during the period. - (4) All Other Fees are for products and services other than the services reported above.
+No such services were rendered during the period.